mahoutsukai/detect-match/README.md

 ## About this repository

-This is a project to create a model specialized in searching for "matches" derived from the "Matches Pond" exhibited at the 25th Yusaku Kamekura Prize commemorative "Tomohiro Okazaki Individual STUDY".
+This is a project to create a model specialized in searching for "matches.
+It is derived from "Matches Pond," which was exhibited at "Tomohiro Okazaki's STUDY," the 25th Yusaku Kamekura Award Commemorative Exhibition.

 In the field of semantic segmentation, "Detic," developed by Meta and published in January 2022, is famous for its ability to detect 20,000 object types without annotation.
 The model stored in this repository is the Oka model, which is a model of the Oka model.